ARUNDEL WRIGHTE – Box Hill pioneer

 Papua New Guinea Expedition

-From 1969 and 1970 Winifred traveled through Papua New Guinea climbing Mt Wilhelm (Papua New Guinea’s highest mountain at 4,509 m or 14,793ft, the highest mountain in Australia is Mt Kosciuszko 2,228 m Mt or 7,310 ft high) and also visiting Morobe, Madang and Manus Island.
+From 1969 and 1970 Winifred travelled through Papua New Guinea climbing Mt Wilhelm (Papua New Guinea’s highest mountain at 4,509 m or 14,793 ft, the highest mountain in Australia is Mt Kosciuszko 2,228 m Mt or 7,310 ft high) and also visiting Morobe, Madang and Manus Island.
 Her New Guinean artefacts were collected during this period.

 Winifred McCook lived in the house for 87 years, she died in 2015 aged 92.
 The house was sold in 2017 with the proceeds going to the RSPCA as per her wishes in her Will.
 For her funeral Winifred requested that mourners donate to the Victorian Animal Aid Trust in lieu of flowers.